 As a valued member of PrimeSource Credit Union, we appreciate the trust you place in us.
 We aim to stay up to date on current health and safety concerns effecting our local community, including your financial health.
+Below are some of the changes made:

 Thank you for your membership.